SaiSatya16/Grocery-Store-V2/README.md

 ## Installation

+1. Create a virtual environment:
+`python3 -m venv venv`

+2. Activate the virtual environment:
+`source venv/bin/activate`

-1. Install required dependencies:
+3. Install required dependencies:
 `pip install -r requirements.txt`

-2. Set up Environment Variables:
+4. Set up Environment Variables:
 `export DATABASE_URL=sqlite:///database.sqlite3`

-2. Create a SQLite3 database by running:
+5. Create a SQLite3 database by running:
 `python upload_initial_data.py`

-3. Start the Flask server:
+6. Start the Flask server:
 `flask run`

-4. Visit `localhost` in your browser to access the grocery store application.
+7. Visit `localhost` in your browser to access the grocery store application.

 ## Usage
 Login as an admin to manage categories and approve manager requests.
 Login as a manager to manage products within approved categories.
 Login as a customer to shop and place orders.